AudiusProject/audius-protocol/libs/README.md

 ## Overview

 The Audius JavaScript (TypeScript) SDK allows you to easily build on and interact with the Audius protocol.
-- ✍️ Log in with Audius
+- ✍️ Log In with Audius
 - 🎵 Fetch and stream tracks
 - 🔍 Search and display users, tracks, and playlists